“Health care is an individual human right of every American, not a special privilege reserved for the select few.” – Stephanie Murphy

 - Stephanie will protect Medicare from privatization and is fighting to allow Medicare to negotiate for lower prescription drug prices.

 Health care costs continue to be one of the biggest burdens on families and seniors in central Florida, which is why one of Stephanie’s top priorities is to help bring down the costs of health care for families, seniors and businesses.

 And, at a time when women’s health care is under attack in Washington, Stephanie is working to protect access to women’s health care and protect women’s rights to make their own private health care decisions free from government intrusion.

 For too long, partisan politics have crippled our ability to have meaningful, substantive discussions on health care reform in this country.
-Stephanie is more focused on results than political games, and she is working with both Democrats and Republicans to drive down the costs of health care and ensure more families have access to adequate care.

 While the Affordable Care Act isn’t perfect and should be reformed, it has helped countless families.
 It has allowed people with pre-existing conditions to find affordable health care and young people to stay on their parents’ plan until they are 26.
 It’s reduced the costs of health services for women, prohibited health insurance companies from canceling your coverage when you get sick, ended lifetime benefits caps for people with major illnesses, and extended maternity coverage for women.